 Histiocytosis X affects many organs and can lead to death.

-About half of those with pulmonary histiocytosis see improvement, while others eventually have permanent loss of lung function.
+About half of those with pulmonary histiocytosis improve, while others have permanent loss of lung function over time.

-In very young patients, the outlook depends on the specific histiocytosis and severity of the disease.
-Some children can live a normal life with minimal disease involvement, while others may have a poor outcome.
+In very young patients, the outlook depends on the specific histiocytosis and how severe it is.
+Some children can live a normal life with minimal disease involvement, while others do poorly.
 Young children, especially infants, are more likely to have body-wide symptoms that lead to death.

 Complications may include: